 With an ageing society, people will be working for longer and changing jobs more throughout their careers.
 This reflects the need for 'life-wide' learning as well as 'lifelong', as careers are becoming less and less linear, with people having a portfolio of jobs and experience throughout their lives.
-Life-wide also reflects the ability for people to pursue learning in the community for enrichment outside of direct job-related training.
+Life-wide also reflects the ability for people to pursue learning in the community and through life experiences outside of direct job-related, or formally delivered training.

-This with changes facing the economy in the coming years will require a skills system that can respond to local employer needs, and individuals' ambitions and individual technical and soft skill gaps as these develop through their careers.
+This with changes facing the economy in the coming years will require a skills system that can respond to local employer needs, and individuals' ambitions and individual technical and soft skill gaps.
 Currently, access to careers guidance and advice beyond an educational setting is lacking.